Jeffrey E. Krumpe

 Jeffrey also serves in a pro bono capacity as a court appoint special advocate for children (CASA) in Peoria County Circuit Court.

-Jeffrey is currently licensed to practice in all Illinois State Courts; U.S. District Court, Central District of Illinois; U.S. District Court, Northern District of Illinois; U.S. District Court, Southern District of Illinois; U.S. Bankruptcy Court Central, Northern and Southern Districts of Illinois; U.S. Bankruptcy Court, Eastern and Western Districts of Arkansas; U.S. Bankruptcy Court, Southern District of Iowa; and the U.S. Bankruptcy Court, Western District of Texas.
+Jeffrey is currently licensed to practice in all Illinois State Courts; U.S. District Court, Central District of Illinois; U.S. District Court, Northern District of Illinois; U.S. District Court, Southern District of Illinois; and the U.S. Bankruptcy Court Central, Northern and Southern Districts of Illinois.

 Awards and accolades

 - Awarded the “Distinguished Community Service Award” by the Peoria County Bar Association on February 8, 2014.